flutter-tizen/plugins/packages/permission_handler/README.md

 The Tizen implementation of [`permisson_handler`](https://github.com/Baseflow/flutter-permission-handler).

+You can use this plugin to ask the user for runtime permissions if your app performs security-sensitive operations or access restricted data.

 ## Usage

-1. Add required privileges in your `tizen-manifest.xml` file.
-For example,
+1. Declare privileges in your `tizen-manifest.xml` file.
+For example, if you want to access the device's media library in your Flutter app:

    ```xml
    <manifest>